NeonLaw/codebase/README.md

 assumes that you have the `Remote - Containers` extension installed.
 Then after starting `docker-compose up`, you can attach to the `shell` container, which already has node, psql, and python, with our third-party libraries, and required environment variables, ready for you.
-The biggest advantage of developing this way is establishing parity between your machine and our staging and production environments - we want to eliminate the "works on my machine" excuse from our organization.

 ### Cloud SQL Proxy